 That camera had good karma.

-Now, I use a Canon MarkII 5D with a relatively inexpensive 50mm lens.
+Now, I use a Canon 6D.
 I’m saving up for the good lens.
 But this camera?
 It’s like magic.
-I love playing with light in a new say.
+I love playing with light in a new way.

 And then there was the Chef.